Need To Know

 Springfield, MO 65806

-This office serves consumers in southwest Missouri who have hearing impairments.
+This office serves consumers in southwest Missouri who have hearing impairment

 Again, students should contact the Coordinator of Student Disability Services as early as possible, generally during the year before you intend to apply to Missouri Southern State University.
 We are pleased to hear from prospective students and their parents and will gladly provide information and referrals within the campus to make acceptance and registration for classes as smooth as possible.